gatling/gatling/src/sphinx/quickstart.rst

 ##########

 In this section we will use Gatling to load test a simple cloud hosted web server and will introduce you to the basic elements of the DSL.
-Altough we consider it possible to use the DSL without much `Scala <http://www.scala-lang.org/>`_ knowledge, we may recommand to have a quick look at `Scala School <http://twitter.github.io/scala_school>`_.

 Getting Gatling
 ===============